metrorailings/OwlBlog/content/posts/week-4-insights.md

 ## Bills @ Raiders

 Derek Carr with some poor passes ultimately left the Raiders having to settle for a field goal.
 Very disappointing short pass on 3rd and long too.

+Gruden passing up on a chance to show confidence in his offense by kicking the field goal on a fourth and short.

+Bills have some serious juice across the organization.
+Buffalo is genuinely having good fun playing football.

+Brian Daboll drawing up some creative plays and Josh Allen executing them well.
+Compare this offense to whatever mess the Giants run and this is yet another strong argument in favor of year-over-year continuity.